aimclub/GOLEM/docs/source/advanced/structural_analysis.rst

         analysis_result = sa.analyze(graph=opt_graph, node=opt_graph.nodes[0], objectives=[objective])

-But generally, all of this approaches to graph analysis can be embodied by `GraphStructuralAnalysis`_.
+But generally, all these approaches to graph analysis can be embodied by `GraphStructuralAnalysis`_.